JeffreyZhuang/Autopilot-documentation/README.md

 # Software Architecture

+## Tasks

+There are two tasks that need to run simultaneously, a main task and a background task.
+The main task is where the time critical autopilot code is run, and the background task is for writting large buffers of multiple chunks to micro-SD card using DMA.
+For STM32 HAL, the main task is executed from a hardware timer interrupt at 100Hz and the background task is executed by a while loop in main.

 ## Update Rates

 The main loop and PID controllers run at 100Hz.
 The servo library limits the pwm signal update rate to the maximum allowed by the servos (50Hz).